 Has anyone ever insultingly told you that you have the memory of a goldfish?
 I hope you thanked them for the compliment.
 See: There’s this silly notion floating around that goldfish are creatures of very little brain power—they don’t ever get bored because every three seconds they forget everything and they aren’t really capable of intelligent behavior.

 Nothing could be further from the truth!
-And today we are going to show you the hard-core, no-nonsense scientific PROOF that goldfish are smarter than you think!
+And today we are going to show you the scientific proof that goldfish are smarter than what we’ve been told!
 Keep reading to get the scoop.

 Do Goldfish Have Three Second Memories?